 Tennessee has a Civil Rights Museum

-For history buffs, Tennessee is the right place to delve into the history of the US.
+For history buffs, Moving to Tennessee is the right place to delve into the history of the US.
 There is a lot here to learn about the Civil Rights movement and its greats.
 At Memphis, there is a National Civil Rights Museum and an Underground Railroad museum.
 Nashville was the site of famous sit-ins during the Civil Rights movement.

 At Tennessee, You Are Close to Nature